 Above image screenshot shows and overview of the 1800 nautical miles race, after I had finished.
 My course is the brown line.
 A friend of mine is the green boat approaching Dover

 I had an email from Virtual Regatta telling me about the start, but I missed the start.
 The official start was noon on Sunday 12th August at Cowes going east.
-This virtual race appears to have started opposite the Needles, to the west of the Isle of Wight.
-So, I came late to this race, joining the fun when the fleet had mostly reached the south west coast of Ireland, near the Fastnet Rock.
+This virtual race appears to have started opposite the Needles, to the west of the Isle of Wight, going west - strange?.
+So as it was, I came late to this race, joining the fun when the fleet had mostly reached the south west coast of Ireland, near the Fastnet Rock.
 When you join late you are placed about the middle of the fleet.

 The real race is for Class 40 sailing boats.
 Read here for details and the real results: https://www.class40.com/en/courses/171-seventar-round-britain--ireland-race.htm